 Whitewater rafting has always been outstanding here in the Vail Valley and across Colorado, and we’d like to introduce you to another one of our favorite rivers.

 This time, let’s talk about the Arkansas River.
 The ‘Ark’ is well-known in Colorado for its incredible whitewater all summer long.
 But there’s more than just rapids that make the Arkansas special.

 “The Arkansas River brings to mind crystal clear, relatively warm water, in a semi-arid desert with warm air temps that create a perfect rafting environment,” Commented Cole Bangert, owner and guide here at Sage.
 “It’s totally unique in the west.
-The flows on the Ark are augmented by reservoirs upstream, so rafting is phenomenal all summer; not just during early snowmelt periods, like you see on the Eagle River or Clear Creek.”
+The flows on the Ark are augmented by reservoirs upstream, so rafting is phenomenal all summer; not just during early snowmelt periods.”

 According to Cole, the backdrop on the Arkansas, with Browns Canyon rafting trips or the Numbers excursions, also makes it unique.
 The entire corridor is lined with towering 14,000-foot peaks, the highest concentration of “14-ers” in the state.
 With snow-capped peaks above and desert granite boulders below, the banks of the Arkansas River are scattered ponderosa pine, and the vanilla aroma from their bark fills the air.

 “The upper stretches of the Arkansas River boast big class V rapids, with the steepest commercially-run rapid in the U.S.,” Cole added.
 “The Pine Creek section drops at a gradient of over 200 feet per mile.
 This is a mile-long class V rapid with tricky moves, fast water, big waves, and big hydraulics that must be run with precision and power.”

 Just below Pine Creek is the popular, “Numbers” stretch, where rafters will find some of the most fun class IV drops anywhere in Colorado.
 The numbers rapids of the Arkansas River are some of the most famous waters for experienced rafters to enjoy in this great state.